Ashwagandha is a plant traditionally used in Ayurvedic medicine to promote a youthful state of physical and mental well-being.

 The ashwagandha plant belongs to the Solanaceae, or nightshade, family of flowering plants.
 This means ashwagandha is related to many shrubs, trees, spices, and weeds as well as familiar foods like bell peppers, eggplants, potatoes, and tomatoes.
 The root of ashwagandha gives off an odor described as being similar to a horse and it is considered to be an aphrodisiac, narcotic, antimicrobial, and stimulant.
 The leaves, flowers, and seeds are also thought to have medicinal benefits.
 Ashwagandha’s suspected active ingredients include its alkaloids, steroidal lactones, saponins, and withanolides.

-What are the benefits of ashwagandha?
+What are the health benefits of ashwagandha?

 As a Rasayana and an “adaptogen,” ashwagandha has a number of purported health benefits.
 Traditionally, it has been used in formulations to treat ailments ranging from anxiety and stress to fatigue, pain, skin problems, diabetes, and rheumatoid arthritis.
 While numerous studies have looked into the health benefits of ashwagandha, most have been conducted in vitro, on animals, or in small human clinical trials.
 This means the findings are limited, making it difficult to determine precisely how effective supplementation with ashwagandha can be.
 Larger studies with greater generalizability are still needed to better understand the exact benefits, side effects, and optimal dosing of ashwagandha.